routeros-fans/Mikrotik_Hero/README.md

 # Mikrotik_Hero
-a great mega collection of Mikrotiks One liners,Cli Commands,Cool Tricks , Cheatsheets and also including fun and usefull scripts.
+a great mega collection of Mikrotiks One liners,Cli Commands,cli , Cheatsheets usefull scripts and hardening and security tips.

 <p align="center">